 It should be noted that the loss of 15 minutes per day every day in the academic block is not surprising in the least.
 As a former principal, that loss of time would not be unusual since every teacher will always lose transition time between activities and minutes lost in preparation delays.
 In fact, 15 minutes is very reasonable and would indicate a highly organized and capable classroom teacher.

 But, if a classroom teacher is not highly efficient and organized and possesses poor classroom management, then the average daily instructional academic loss may be 30 minutes or 17 school days lost.
 I have visited Title 1 elementary schools where a conservative estimate of student non engagement due to poor classroom management is upwards to 1 hour a day or equivalently, 34 school days per year (i.e. 8.5 x 4).
 Essentially, the child is not attending school for about a month and ten school days per year – although the student may have perfect daily attendance for the school year.

 In light of this analysis, school principals across the country must focus on training classroom teachers in efficient and effective classroom management and highly structured and organized daily routines.
 Classroom teachers need to be cognizant on the importance of the use of lost instructional time in their classrooms.
-The children are not losing those school days during the month of May but over the course of the academic school year, and the learning consequences are dire for students attending inefficiently operated elementary classrooms.
+The children are not losing those school days during the month of May but over the course of the academic school year, and the learning consequences are dire for students attending inefficiently operated elementary campuses.